alta-vr/att-town-listener/README.md

 # Town-Listener
 Voice Commands via the Websocket console

+## UNSUPPORTED PACKAGE
+This repo hasnt been worked on for several years and there is no official support from Alta

+## About

 Uses the Windows Speech to Text API to send voice commands to a Township Tale Server.

 Written in C#.
 Use Visual Studio to build it or download the latest release